-Support from partners, including the Library of Congress Teaching with Primary Sources (TPS) Program, allows Emerging America to offer some programs free.
-To pay instructors and administrative costs, Emerging America charges modest fees for most courses and workshops.
+Support from partners, including the Library of Congress Teaching with Primary Sources (TPS) Program, allows Emerging America to offer some programs free or very low cost.
+To pay instructors and administrative costs, Emerging America charges fees for most courses and workshops.
 Many programs offer graduate credit for a separate fee.

 Who can participate?

 TPS workshops are open to K-12 teachers nationwide through online courses, and though TPS Consortium partners.
 We offer programs for elementary, middle, and high school teachers on History, Civics, and Social Science, English Language Arts, and Humanities topics.
 We especially welcome participation by teachers of Special Education and English Learners, as well as school librarians, technology teachers, and school administrators.